pydio/pydio-sdk-python/README.md

 Python SDK to communicate with Pydio backend.

+We currently use the Python 2 branch.

-The master branch in Python 3 should be up to date and documented.
-The Python 2 branch exists for backward compatibility and transition.
+(The master branch in Python 3 should be up to date and documented.
+The Python 2 branch exists for backward compatibility and transition.)

 Installation instructions
 =========================